JosieHong/DeepCCS_PyTorch/README.md

 - Fix the SMILES string splitting methods.
 The numbers larger than 9 can be split correctly.

-- Generate the SMILES encoding dictionary automatically according to the data.
+- Generate the SMILES encoding dictionary automatically according to the training and test data.